user1342/AutoDroid/README.md

 ***note*** while the Frida integration is implemented, it is currently untested.

 ## AndroGuard
 AutoDroid supports reverse engineering APKs via AndroGuard.
-This constant is structures as ```reverse:``` and takes a path to a locally stored APK.
+This constant is structured as ```reverse:``` and takes a path to a locally stored APK.

 ```json
 {